LovBlueFox/philomena-comment-importer/readme.md

 SELECT c.* FROM public.comments c JOIN public.image_taggings it ON c.image_id = it.image_id WHERE it.tag_id = 661924;
 ```

-Make sure to replace `it.tag_id = 661924` with the tag id you want to export the comments for, for example for tag `ai content` use id `661924`, for tag `ai geneated` use id `589483`.
+Make sure to replace `it.tag_id = 661924` with the tag id you want to export the comments for; for example:
+ - tag `ai content` is tag id: `661924`
+ - tag `ai geneated` is tag id `589483`.

-in pgAdmin 4 you can export the data to a CSV file by pressing F8 or clicking on the save results to file button.
+In pgAdmin 4 you can export the data to a CSV file by pressing F8 or clicking the 'save results to file' button.

-Once exported, you can use the CSV files to import the comments into the database, just place the CSV files in the root of the project and ensure the following environment variables are set:
+Once exported, you can use the CSV files to import the comments into the database, place the CSV files in the root of the project and ensure the following .env variables are set:
 ```dotenv
 CSV_USERS='users-export.csv'
 CSV_COMMENTS='comments-export.csv'
 ```

 #### Why CSV and not JSON or a direct connection?
-Due to not knowing how Derpibooru and Tantabus are hosted, or if they can communicate with each other, i've decided to use CSV files as a middleman to ensure the data can be imported.
-There is methods of exporting as JSON, but i've already had a system in place to import with CSV, so i've decided to use that.
+Due to not knowing how Derpibooru and Tantabus are hosted or if they can communicate with each other, I've decided to use CSV files as a middleman to ensure the data can be imported.
+There are methods of exporting as JSON, but they're a bit sketchy.
+Besides, I've already had a system to import with CSV, so I've decided to use that.

-#### Why get the data from the nightly dump and not directly from the database?
+#### Why get the data from the nightly dump, not the database?
-Well for testing it was easier to use the nightly dump, however if you prefer to use the database export, you can update the index.js code on line 60, to match the database the proper csv_column header.
+Well, for testing, the nightly dump was easier; however, if you prefer to use the database export, you can update the index.js code on line 60 and the csv_column variables.

+FYI I did not test whether this would work, and i can already see issues doing this method with how the code matches and changes the body of the comments.
 ```javascript
     let comment_structure = [
         {